FERROX98/Multimedia-forensics-Vehicle-Trajectory-Forecasting/README.md

 ## Overview

 Vehicle trajectory forecasting is a critical component in autonomous driving systems, enabling vehicles to anticipate the movements of others on the road.
-This project leverages deep learning techniques to model the complex interactions between vehicles and predict their future positions.
+This project leverages deep learning techniques to learn the complex interactions between vehicles and predict its future positions.

 ## Crucial Steps and Goals